 That is excellent!
 Even with poor insulation, the infrared heating panels perform above average.

 This is a clear indicator that infrared heating panels really are more effective heaters.
 Normally, with good insulation, about 7 W per square foot is recommended for infrared heating.
-In this case, with poor insulation, energy use below 10W per square feet is excellent.
+In this case, with poor insulation, energy use below 10W per square foot is excellent.

 And it could be better: as you can see in the picture, the panels are hung from the walls instead of the ceiling.
 In this way, these panels are a little less effective because furniture can block the infrared rays from reaching far into the room.